Austen-Dennis/Final-AustenL-DennisB/README.md

 *Runs on the latest edition of Android Studio\
 *Use gradle 7.5 for proper run experience\
 *Verify that the compile SDK version is 33 (Android 13.0 - Tiramisu)\
-*In order to run app, add an android app under the configuration settings, and ensure that it runs under the main module, then the app should be ready to run!
+*In order to run app, add an android app under the configuration settings, and ensure that it runs under the main module, then the app should be ready to run!\
+*When closing application, make sure to sign out to avoid potential errors with account data storage